martinhjulstrom/GraphQLToQueryable/readme.md

 - The type that you map to must have only one constructor with no parameters.
 - The fields that you map from and to must have the same names (and types).
 These are also the names that can be used in queries.

+## Credits

+This project builds on examples from [LatticeUtils](https://github.com/dotlattice/LatticeUtils)